 Have you been working on organizing your home in the new year?
 Our 1950’s home has small closets and a constant problem for me is shoe storage.
 It doesn’t help that my feet are large and my shoes take up so much space.
 I made a DIY Under Bed Storage Drawer that has helped with my shoe storage problem.

 My drawer holds eight pairs of shoes and easily slides under our bed.
 This project was an easy DIY and I’m so happy with the end result.

 Today the Power Tool Challenge Team gals are sharing organizing projects.
 See all of the projects shared at the end of this post.

-How to Make a Under Bed Storage Drawer
+How to Make a DIY Under Bed Storage Drawer

 This post contains affiliate links for your convenience.
 For full disclosure go here.